gecko0307/dagon2/README.md

 Features
 --------
-Note: Dagon 2 is in active development, not all features of Dagon 1.0 are ported yet.
+Note: Dagon 2 is still in active development.
+Not all features of Dagon 1.0 are ported yet.

 - Scene graph
 - Virtual file system